 Also through the five-year AGEP project, the Graduate School launched the NextGen Professors Program, a structure learning and mentoring community for advanced graduate students and postdocs interested in academic careers.
 For a campus-wide audience, the Graduate School and the Office of Postdoctoral Studies launched the Future Professors Institutes in 2018, bringing in a wide variety of faculty from multiple types of institutions to serve as speakers and panelists about the many ways in which faculty careers can successfully unfold.

 Further demonstrating the Graduate School’s commitment to advancing diversity and inclusion within graduate education, the Council of Graduate Schools (CGS) and the Educational Testing Service (ETS) presented the Graduate School with the 2016 ETS/CGS Award for Innovation in Promoting Success in Graduate Education: From Admission through Completion.
-This award was presented to Dean Barbara Knuth and Associate Dean of Inclusion and Student Engagement Sara Xayarath Hernández on December 9, 2016 during the 56th Annual Meeting of the Council of Graduate Schools.
+This award was presented to then Dean Barbara Knuth and Associate Dean of Inclusion and Student Engagement Sara Xayarath Hernández on December 9, 2016 during the 56th Annual Meeting of the Council of Graduate Schools.
 Through this award, the Graduate School received a two-year, $20,000 grant to launch new and expand continuing programming that enhances student success and degree completion while promoting inclusiveness.
-This funding was used to expand the Summer Success Symposium, launch the Inclusive Teaching Institute, and increase availability of My Voice, My Story workshops and graduate student and postdoc-focused Intergroup Dialogue Project sessions.
+This funding was used to expand the Summer Success Symposium, launch the Inclusive Teaching Institute with partners from the Center for Teaching Innovation, and increase availability of My Voice, My Story workshops and graduate student and postdoc-focused Intergroup Dialogue Project sessions.

 These efforts are currently funded by the National Science Foundation (grant number 1647094; CIRTL AGEP).
 Any opinions, findings, interpretations, conclusions or recommendations expressed at these events and in related publications and materials are those of their respective authors and do not represent the views of the National Science Foundation.